On the Shapes of Interstellar Grains: Modeling Extinction and Polarization by Spheroids and Continuous Distributions of Ellipsoids: Absorption in the Rayleigh Limit

-In the electric dipole limit (grain size $\ll$ wavelength $\lambda$), the interaction of a grain with an incident electromagnetic wave is fully characterized by the grain's electric polarizability tensor \citep[see, e.g.,][]{Draine+Lee_1984}.
+In the Rayleigh limit (grain size $\ll$ wavelength $\lambda$), the interaction of a grain with an incident electromagnetic wave is fully characterized by the grain's electric polarizability tensor \citep[see, e.g.,][]{Draine+Lee_1984}.
 Here we review the dependence of this polarizability tensor on the grain shape.